 Supong: Was it your dream all along to be an illustrator?

-Florence: I was once very interested in fashion designing and I also wanted to become an army officer – both of which sound completely opposite to each other.
+Florence: I was once very interested in fashion design and I also wanted to become an army officer – both of which sound completely opposite to each other.
 I have a Master’s degree in Sociology from Ambedkar University Delhi but I am presently painting.
-But I must say that I am certainly enjoying this bit of my life on a path I have never planned – or even imagined before 😅 I am grateful every day for what I have been able to do with my artworks.
+But I must say that I am certainly enjoying this bit of my life on a path I have never planned – or even imagined before 😅 I am grateful every day for what I have been able to do with my artwork.

 Supong: What is your favorite leisure activity?

 Florence: At the moment I am enjoying watching several English TV series.
 I also like reading and hiking.
 When I was younger, I enjoyed playing basketball and loved watching local basketball matches which I still love to do, whenever I can.

 Florence: I come from a large family.
 When I was very small when the whole family would get together to celebrate holidays, which was most part of December.
 I will always cherish those days.

 Supong: Before you go, any message for the readers?